-Based in New York City, the retailer chain boasts 71 physical shops spread out through 28 states in the country.
+Based in New York City, the retail chain boasts 71 physical shops spread out through 28 states in the country.
 The shops are not only retail destinations but also experience centers.
-You can try on glasses, take tests for determining your measurements, update your prescription, and so much more.
+You can try on glasses, take tests to determine your measurements, update your prescription, and so much more.

 As an easy alternative to physical shopping, Warby Parker also offers an online retail experience.
 Just log on to their user-friendly website, and you can get on with your order right away, provided you have a valid prescription.
 What’s more, you can pick up your order in any of the 71 retail spots or have it delivered right to your doorstep!

 If we take a look at their more comprehensive range of catalogs, Warby Parker literally has a plethora of options.

 Besides the standard polycarbonate lenses with blue-light responsive features, the retailer also boasts of manufacturing 1.67 and 1.74 high-index lenses.
 Unfortunately, however, there are currently no bi-focal lenses on offer from them.